acwu1/aonicc-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Rock climbing
-- Airborne science
+- Smart growth
-- Microwave and laser remote sensing
+- Aviation and drones
-- Software-defined radio
-- Satellite navigation
+- LGBTQ+ issues
+- Climate and geopolitics

 # Education to show in About widget
 education: